How to Use Sentiment Analysis to Strengthen SEO Trustworthiness

 We can tell the difference easily.
-But can a machine tell that these two comments have opposite sentiment?
+But can a machine tell that these two comments have opposite sentiments?
 Thanks to artificial intelligence and machine learning, analyzing sentiment is now possible — and I believe Google is using sentiment measurement to detect that trust component.

 User reviews affect purchasing decisions.
 Online reviews signal trust and help increase the buyer’s confidence.

-A study by Spiegel Research Center found that, “The purchase likelihood for a product with five reviews is 270% greater than the purchase likelihood of a product with no reviews.”
+A study by Spiegel Research Center found that “The purchase likelihood for a product with five reviews is 270% greater than the purchase likelihood of a product with no reviews.”
 Interestingly, the study found that reviews carry twice as much weight for higher-priced products.

-So the bigger the purchase decision, the more people rely on reviews.
+So, the bigger the purchase decision, the more people rely on reviews.

 If online reviews influence people’s purchasing decisions this much, it’s no wonder search engines want to factor them into their algorithms.

 Search engines want satisfied searchers.
-So they need to show trustworthy results.
+So, they need to show trustworthy results.